kurtiepie/k8s_in_mem_lab/README.md

 ```
 ---

-Test fee by copying the `id` biniary onto your local and converting it to python with `fee`
+Test fee by copying the `id` binary onto your local and converting it to python with `fee`
 ```sh
 $ cp backend/postgres-deployment-85696c855-mr4c2:/usr/bin/id /tmp/kid
 $ file /tmp/kid